Supplier Code of Conduct

 Conflicts of Interest

-EMC expects its business partners to avoid and report actual or potential conflicts between their personal interests and the interests of EMC.
+EMC expects its suppliers to avoid and report actual or potential conflicts between their personal interests and the interests of EMC.
 EMC team members are not permitted to give or receive anything of value which could be perceived to be a conflict of interest or to influence a business decision.

 Legal and Regulatory Compliance